bnjmnhssnn/NgramSearch/README.md

 *Acme Giant Rubber Bands all sizes elastic tripping road runners*

-Keys will also go through an automatic normalization step before they are stored.
+All keys will also go through an automatic normalization step before they are stored.
 At this point, this means replacing any non german accented chars by their non-accented variant, conversion to lowercase and stripping of special chars.
 It is planned to provide some localized normalization strategies, later.

 ### Values in NgramSearch
 There is not much to say about **values** in NgramSearch: you can store any string as value.
-As you will normally not expose your NgramSearch APIs endpoint directly, you will usually store an item id from your main database as value in NgramSearch.
+A typical example for a value is an item id.
+As you will normally not expose your NgramSearch APIs endpoint directly, you will usually store a primary key from your main database as value in NgramSearch.

 However, if you protect the critical endpoints, you could expose the API to the public and store complex data structures as values, e.g. your product data as json, or a search result item's HTML representation.
 You will then gain a performance boost as you save one network request.

 NOTE: The provided sample file `/imports/15000_sample_products_german.txt` uses a product name as key **AND** value for demonstration purposes

 ### Query results
 Unlike a usual key-value store, NgramSearch will almost always return a large set of possible results when you run a query.
-The advantage is, you don't have to know the exact key under which a value was stored.
 For example, if you want to ask NgramSearch for the movie *Lost in Translation*, but you spell it utterly wrong, e.g. *Lostin trasnlatin*, it may return a result set containing *Lost in Translation, Lost in Space, Hotel Transsylvania* and *How to be a Latin Lover*. *Lost in Translation* will be on top of the list, because it is most similar to the search string.

 ### Result refinement
 NgramSearch follows the [single-responsibility principle] and therefore returns raw, unrefined results, ordered decending by the number of common ngrams with the search string.
 Surprisingly often, this raw output is directly usable and could be presented to the end user.
 But more often, you want to perform further refinements on the result set: